cuth/Title-CSS/README.md

 Title CSS
 =========

-Title CSS is a organizational technique geared to help you write beautiful and maintainable CSS.
+Title CSS is an organizational technique geared to help you write beautiful and maintainable CSS.
 Similar to [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), Title CSS aims to make CSS more readable by giving visual cues.

 The trick to Title CSS is simple.
 For any global CSS class use a title case name (uppercase the first letter).
 For any modifiers or descendant class begin the class with a lowercase letter.